Railk/Scriptable-IOS-Widgets/README.md

 2. Create a new script in Scriptable app and copy the .js code in it

-3. There's differents theme available, the default one is **blue orange**.
+3. There's different themes available, the default one is **blue orange**.
 You can ovveride it with one of the other theme by :
-  * Modiying the widget
+  * Modifying the widget
   * Putting the name of the theme you want in the parameter field
   ![Image of the garmin widget small size](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3776.png)

-4. Liste of the themes name :
+4. List of the themes names :
   * bluenight
   * blueorange
   * orangered